prometheus-community/windows_exporter/README.md

 Name | Description
 -----|------------
-`ENABLED_COLLECTORS` | As the `-collectors.enabled` flag, provide a comma-separated list of enabled collectors `LISTEN_ADDR` | The IP address to bind to.
+`ENABLED_COLLECTORS` | As the `--collectors.enabled` flag, provide a comma-separated list of enabled collectors `LISTEN_ADDR` | The IP address to bind to.
 Defaults to 0.0.0.0 `LISTEN_PORT` | The port to bind to.
 Defaults to 9182.
 `METRICS_PATH` | The path at which to serve metrics.
 Defaults to `/metrics`